cerniello/Human-Instance-Segmentation/README.md

 Our work is about trying to segment specific persons along a video sequence, given their trajectory annotations.

 ## Related work
-The main implementation is based on [OSVOS-PyTorch](https://github.com/kmaninis/OSVOS-PyTorch) code which implements the One-Shot-Video-Object-Segmentation algorithm (you may want to refer to the paper [here](https://arxiv.org/abs/1611.05198))
+The main implementation and the repo structure is based on [OSVOS-PyTorch](https://github.com/kmaninis/OSVOS-PyTorch) code which implements the One-Shot-Video-Object-Segmentation algorithm (you may want to refer to the paper [here](https://arxiv.org/abs/1611.05198))

 ## Proposed method explained
 The code is based on two steps: